CjTouzi/repo_assignment/CODE_BOOK.md

 frequency_Body_Accelometer_signal_Y_Mean_value
 frequency_Body_Accelometer_signal_Z_Mean_value
 ```
 three variables above represent average  of the original mean value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration signals mesured by accelometer.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration signals mesured by accelometer.
 X,Y,Z in the variable name describes each axial.

 ```